Annuitize

 To include purchase of a lifetime annuity in Model a relation must be added that simulates the inflation that occurs each year over the disbursement period so that the nominal benefit that is received each year can be put on a real basis.
 Using the simulated inflation obtained from this relation each year in the past in an iteration of a simulation, an annual nominal annuity benefit when received is deflated and added to the portfolio.
 To determine the limit on the disbursement each year an amount must also be added to the value of the portfolio at that time to reflect the future stream of annuity benefits that is expected to be received.
 The future nominal benefits are discounted for the annual inflation that is expected before they are received as well as for the annual inflation that has already occurred in the past for the current iteration of the simulation.
 The future annuity benefits are also discounted for each year in the future before they will be received by the RDR because the RDR is the assumed rate of return at which funds are being invested.
 The specific relations that are added to the model to make these modifications are discussed in a note.

 Annual inflation in the U. S. has exhibited strong serial correlation as there have been long periods over which annual inflation has been either persistently higher or lower than average.
 For instance, annual inflation was persistently high in the 1970s, and persistently low after 2007 up through 2020.
 Suppose annual inflation is regressed on its prior value over the period from 1960 through 2020.
 The coefficient for prior year inflation is about .75, which shows strong positive serial correlation as expected.
 In the model inflation is simulated by a simple recursive random process using .75 as the coefficient for inflation of the prior year.
 The constant term for this recursive relation is .25 of the annual inflation expected in the long run as this is the limit obtained when the expected inflation each year for this recursive relation is successively iterated into the future.
 Average annual inflation from 1960 through 2020 was 3.7%.
 In view of the Federal Reserve’s target for inflation of 2.0%, however, inflation in the long run is here assumed to be equal to 3.0%.
 The prior inflation for the recursive relation is assumed to be 3.0% for the annuity purchased in the first half of 2007, and 5.0% for the annuity purchased in the fall of 2022.
 The difference between simulated inflation each year and the expected inflation given by the recursive relation is assumed to be normally distributed with a zero mean and a standard deviation of 1.5%.
-The cumulative probability distributions of the inflation discounts obtained at years 12, 24, and 36 when starting with 3.0% are shown in Chart AB.1.
-The difference at year 12 when prior inflation is 5.0% instead of 3.0% is shown in Chart AB.2.
+The cumulative probability distributions of the inflation discounts obtained at years 12, 24, and 36 when starting with 3.0% are shown in Chart 12.1.
+The difference at year 12 when prior inflation is 5.0% instead of 3.0% is shown in Chart 12.2.

 Pre 2008 Returns

-Assume the pre 2008 investment returns and the payout rate for a lifetime annuity of 7.50% that might have been purchased in the first half of 2007 by a 65 year old woman.
+Assume the Pre 2008 investment returns and the payout rate for a lifetime annuity of 7.50% that might have been purchased in the first half of 2007 by a 65 year old woman.
 To be consistent with the model the benefits for this annuity are assumed to be received at the beginning of each year including the initial year.
 As annuity benefits are typically paid monthly an approximation for a payout at the beginning of a year for a 65 year old woman was obtained by a quote for monthly benefits beginning in six months for a woman who had just reached 64.
 The payout of 7.50% was obtained for a much earlier study done back in 2007 when the yield on a 10 year Treasury was about .0475.
 Suppose that half of the initial portfolio is used to purchase this annuity, and that inflation for the year prior to the initial year is assumed to be 3.0%.
 To assess how much this annuitizing increases the Best Initial Disbursement (BID), the first steps are to see whether it affects the RDR or the stock allocation that should be used.

 Lower Returns